rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

 The `Key::new` method accepts any `T: Borrow<str>`.
-The `Value::new` accepts any `T: std::fmt::Debug + serde::Serialize`.
-Values that can't implement `Debug + Serialize` can still be visited using the `source::Value::any` method.
-This method lets us provide an inline function that will visit the value:
+The `Value::new` accepts [a value that can be logged](#what-can-be-logged).
+Values that can't satisfy the requirements for logging on their own can still be supported using the `Value::any` method.
+This method lets us provide an inline function that will visit the value without implementing any traits:

 ```rust
 use log::kv::{